 On the supply side, new listings increased 0.8% in August, a fifth consecutive monthly increase.
 Another sign of a loss of momentum in the real estate market is the proportion of listings cancelled during the month, which continues to rise, a sign that some sellers are discouraged by recent interest rate hikes.

-Overall, supply decreased in Canada as testified by the number of months of inventory (active-listings to sales) decreasing from 4.1 to 4.9 in March.
-This remains up from the trough of 1.7 reached in the pandemic but remains low on a historical basis.
+Overall, active listing increased by 1.9%, a third monthly gain in a row.
+As a result the number of months of inventory (active-listings to sales) increased from 3.2 in July to 3.4 in August.
+This continues to be higher than the trough of 1.7 reached in the pandemic but remains low on a historical basis.

-The active-listings to sales ratio is still tighter than its historical average in the majority of Canadian provinces, with only Manitoba indicating a ratio above average.
+The active-listings to sales ratio is still tighter than its historical average in every province.

 Bank of Canada maintains policy rate, continues quantitative tightening

-The Bank of Canada today held its target for the overnight rate at 4%, with the Bank Rate at 4% and the deposit rate at 4%.
+The Bank of Canada on Wednesday held its target for the overnight rate at 5%, with the Bank Rate at 5% and the deposit rate at 5%.
 The Bank is also continuing its policy of quantitative tightening.

 Inflation in advanced economies has continued to come down, but with measures of core inflation still elevated, major central banks remain focused on restoring price stability.
 Global growth slowed in the second quarter of 2023, largely reflecting a significant deceleration in China.
 With ongoing weakness in the property sector undermining confidence, growth prospects in China have diminished.
 In the United States, growth was stronger than expected, led by robust consumer spending.
 In Europe, strength in the service sector supported growth, offsetting an ongoing contraction in manufacturing.
 Global bond yields have risen, reflecting higher real interest rates, and international oil prices are higher than was assumed in the July Monetary Policy Report (MPR).